Behavioural Risk Factors (SNAPO) for Cardiovascular Disease in the Queensland Construction Industry

 - Associate Professor Keith Townsend (Griffith University, Australia)

-- Dr Katherine Markwell (formerly of Griffith University, Australia)
+- Dr Katherine Markwell (University of Central Lancashire, formerly of Griffith University, Australia)

 - Loudoun, Rebecca 2015, "Work environments in project–based construction work and outcomes for health promoting behaviours", 28 April, Centre for Work, Organisation and Wellbeing Seminar Series, Griffith University, Brisbane, Australia.